schwill2018/hockeypreds/README.md

 # hockeypreds
 NHL-Hockey-Predictions

-# Prospective Hockey Modeling
+## Prospective Hockey Modeling

 This repository demonstrates a streamlined approach to building and analyzing predictive models for hockey games.
 While the foundation of this project is shared here, some proprietary details and betting strategies remain private.

 ## Overview

-- **Data Pipeline**: Demonstrates how basic hockey data is collected, stored, and pre-processed.
+- **Data Pipeline**: Data is pulled from the Official NHL API and preprocessed into a structured format for modeling.
-- **Modeling Approach**: Outlines the general machine learning or statistical techniques used for predictive analysis.
+- **Modeling Approach**: General machine learning and statistical methods are used to predict player prop bets, game outcomes (moneyline), and game spreads (puckline).
 - **Sample Results**: Provides a high-level look at model outputs and performance metrics (win probabilities, expected goals, etc.).

 ## Why This Project?